- Ness

-I truly believe that weddings can be unique and inspiring, letting your personality and style shine through, without costing a fortune, being wasteful, or leaving an unnecessary impact on the earth.
+I truly believe that weddings can be unique and inspiring, letting your personality and style shine through, without being overly wasteful.

-Below are a list of helpful tips on making your wedding a little greener.
+Below are a list of helpful tips for an eco-friendly wedding.
 I hope you find some or all of them helpful, and please add any other helpful hint's that you may have in the comments.

 1, Invitations